nre-learning/nrelabs-curriculum/lessons/lesson-25/stage2/guide.md

 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux', 3)">Run this snippet</button>

+The client is now ready to received JET notification event.

+#### Triggering a event

-Now, create an new interface on vQFX.
+Now, we try to trigger a new interface address event by create an new interface on vQFX.

 ```
 configure